-A corporation may subtract federally taxable interest received on Georgia municipal bonds designated as "Build America Bonds" under Section 54AA of the Internal Revenue Code of 1986.
+A corporation may subtract federally taxable interest received When salaries and wages are reduced on the Federal return on Georgia municipal bonds designated as "Build America to compute Federal taxable income because of a Federal jobs Bonds" under Section 54AA of the Internal Revenue Code of 1986.
 "Recovery Zone Economic Development Bonds" under Section 1400U-2 of the Internal Revenue Code or any other bond treated as a "Qualified Bond" under Section 6431 (f) of the Internal Revenue Code are considered "Build America Bonds" for this purpose.